grplyler/td/README.md

 Before I wrote `td` I experimented with many todo managers.
 Mac Notes, Mac Reminders, Google Tasks, and various Android Apps.
+But with everyone I have to leave my work in the command line, and change contexts just to jot a task for later.

-At my job where I worked with a lot a fast changing data, python scripts, `csv`, and `json` files, keeping track of what comes next and what stage of the data processing I was in was non trivial.
+At my job where I worked with a lot a fast changing data, python scripts, `csv`, and `json` files, keeping track of what comes next and what stage of the data processing became non trivial.

 Enter `td`.